TheresaLui/SelfHelpContent_v2/articles/microsoft.migrate/azuremigrate-hyperv-deployment-issues.md

 ### Issues in adding Hyper-V hosts/clusters

-**I am unable to connect to the Hyper-V host/cluster due to incorrect credentials or insufficient permissions**
+**I cannot connect to the Hyper-V host/cluster due to incorrect credentials or insufficient permissions**

 Verify the credentials provided for Hyper-V host/cluster.
-The local or domain user account provided should either be a part of "Administrators" security group or should be a part of the following groups: Remote Management Users, Hyper-V Administrators and Performance Monitor Users.
+The local or domain user account provided should either be a part of an Administrators security group, or should be a part of the following groups: Remote Management Users, Hyper-V Administrators, and Performance Monitor Users.

 **I am facing WinRM errors while validating Hyper-V hosts/clusters**

-Execute 'winrm qc' and 'Enable-PSRemoting' commands using PowerShell as an administrator on the Hyper-V hosts to be discovered.
+Using PowerShell as an administrator, run the `winrm qc` and `Enable-PSRemoting` commands on the Hyper-V hosts to be discovered.
 Ensure that WinRM ports 5985 (HTTP) is open.
 You can also do this by running the [Hyper-V prerequisites configuration script](https://docs.microsoft.com/azure/migrate/tutorial-prepare-hyper-v#hyper-v-prerequisites-configuration-script).

-**I am getting an error that the host name(s) in the cluster cannot be resolved**
+**I get an error that the host name(s) in the cluster cannot be resolved**

 Hyper-V Hosts in a cluster may not be reachable due to a name resolution issue.
-It is advised to get the DNS to resolve the host names if it is not an FQDN.
-If this is not feasible, update the 'hosts' file on the appliance to map the IP address with the host names.
+Get the DNS to resolve the host names if it is not an FQDN.
+If this is not feasible, update the **hosts** file on the appliance to map the IP address with the host names.

 ### Issues post discovery initiation

-**I am seeing some performance data is missing on servers in the assessment I created**
+**Some performance data is missing on servers in the assessment I created**

 Refer to this [document](https://docs.microsoft.com/azure/migrate/troubleshoot-assessment#why-is-performance-data-missing-for-someall-vms-in-my-assessment-report) for different types of performance data missing issues and their remediation steps.